notAlaanor/cppRecolored/README.md

 _Why aren't header files being highlighted?_

+Make sure you're using the latest version of LLVM (which adds the functionality of automatically finding corresponding header file flags in a compilation database).

-This is usually because the header file is not defined in the `compilation_database.json` and there are no fallback flags specified.
+IF you're using an older version of LLVM; this is usually because the header file is not defined in the `compilation_database.json` and there are no fallback flags specified.
 More specifically, if the header file ends in `.h` and `cppRecolored.fallbackFlags` does not contain `["-x", "c++"]`, it will be treated as a C header.

 _Why isn't it instant?_